 You can read more of my faith related posts here.
 I share about Bible journaling and other Christian book and Bible reviews.

 As far as Illustrated Faith specific products, here are the basics and some of the new things coming our way!

-I am so excited about the current April Devotional kit called “Only One You” and you can see my thoughts about the kit here or grab the kit for yourself here.
+- I am so excited about the new 100 Days devotional options .
+The most recent in the “100 Days” series is 100 Days of Prayer and the community is working through it this Spring.
 I have an online Facebook group for local meet ups and sharing our entries with Pacific Northwest Bible Journaling here. (#pnwbiblejourning)

 You can watch “unboxing” and process videos on my YouTube channel and short clips by following me on Instagram. (@pnwbiblejournaling) I also share process videos with Creative Retreat as a part of their design team and you can find those here.

 Snag Shanna Noel’s books, she is the founder of this modern day Bible Journaling movement we call Illustrated Faith, here.
 Or if you are new to Bible Journaling and aren’t sure where to start, or could just use some inspiration, starting with this resource “My Faith Book” or check out this book… 10 Ways to Fall in Love with Your Bible and Stay in Love.
 I would love to read this book with you so let me know if you grab a copy!

 Okay last thing.
 If you’d like a one-page file about “the basics” it includes some links to resources and a few thoughts on supplies.
 It is available to you here so you can have the links digitally if you want them.